sbanerjee1776/CourseProject-Samsung/CodeBook.md

 ## This describes what the script run_analysis.R is doing

-Note: The working directory must contain the "UCI HAR Dataset Directory".
+Note 1: The working directory must contain the "UCI HAR Dataset Directory".
 This directory is obtained when the Samsung dataset is unzipped.

+Note 2: Shorter variable names such as Acc for Acceleration, Gyro for Gyroscope etc. were preferred over the longer forms to keep the variable names manageable for subsequent analysis

-run_analysis.R takes the Samsung data set does the following things thatgenerates the tidy data file that contains the means of the means and standard deviations of the original measurements grouped by subject ID and by activity
+run_analysis.R takes the Samsung data set does the following things that generates the tidy data file that contains the means of the means and standard deviations of the original measurements grouped by subject ID and by activity

-* loads the dplyr package which is used later
+* Checks if dplyr is installed and available, if not it installs and loads the package
 * The feature names are loaded from the features.txt file
 * Reads the training set, the training activity labels and subject ID
 * Reads the test set, the test activity labels and the test subject ID
-* The second column names in the training and test activity data frames are renamed to Activity
+* The V1 column names in the training and test activity data frames are renamed to Activity
-* The second column names in the training and test subject data frames are renamed to SubjectID
+* The V1 column names in the training and test subject data frames are renamed to SubjectID
+* The training and test activity labels are combined with rbind
+* The training and test subject ID are combined with rbind
-* The training set and the test set are combined with rbind to get the combined data set
+* The training set and the test set are combined with rbind to get a combined data set
 * The feature names are used to name the combined data set
-* The activity and subject Id are added to the combined data set by cbind
+* The activity and subject ID are added to the combined data set by cbind (This completes Step 1 of the assignment)
-* The activity labels are converted into labeled factors from the activity_labels.txt file

 * Any variables that contain the word "mean" or "std" are extracted from the feature names
 * The original data set is subsetted using these columns to get only those columns that contain either a mean or standard deviation
+* The activity labels are converted into labeled factors from the activity_labels.txt file

 * The column names in this data frame is then filtered to make the variable names meaningful using sub()
    1. Remove the left and right braces